When people first discover Regina Christmas Wish List (RCWL), they often have questions.

-Here are some of the most common questions.
+These are some of the most common ones.

 Q) HOW DID THIS PROJECT START?

 In October 2005, Dan & Jennie (a Vancouver couple) were having breakfast at a local café.
 Noticing a man pushing a shopping cart nearby, they bought some extra items on their way out the door and proceeded to offer him a morning meal.
-Sitting down together, they were fascinated to hear some of his story: Where he’d come from, how he’d arrived here, along with some of his present challenges and future dreams.
+As they sat together, they were fascinated to hear some of his story: Where he’d come from, how he’d arrived here, along with some of his present challenges and future dreams.
 They left that short conversation, feeling a renewed sense of connection toward and compassion for a complete stranger.
-It dawned on them that everyone has a story, and the differences between ours are seldom far less than we first imagine.
+It dawned on them that everyone has a story, and the differences between ours are often far less than we imagine.

 In the weeks to follow, they initiated interviews and gift requests with a couple local shelters, and the seeds of Christmas Wish List had been planted!

-In the years that followed, such initiatives spread to cities throughout Western Canada and some of the western states, gathered beneath the banner of Homeless Partners.
+Following years brought such initiatives to cities throughout Western Canada and some of the western states, gathered beneath the banner of Homeless Partners.
 Our Regina project (started in 2008) operated as part of that group until reorganization and rebranding in 2018, when we officially became Regina Christmas Wish List.

 Q) WHAT’S WITH THESE PARTNER ORGANIZATIONS?